tvcutsem/harmony-reflect/doc/api.md

 Same as the ES5 built-in Object.getOwnPropertyNames(target).
 If `target` is a proxy, calls that proxy's `getOwnPropertyNames` trap.

+## Reflect.getPrototypeOf(target)

+Returns the prototype link of the `target` object.

+Same as the ES5 built-in Object.getPrototypeOf(target).
+If `target` is a proxy, calls that proxy's `getPrototypeOf` trap.

 ## Reflect.deleteProperty(target, name)

 Attempts to delete the `name` property on `target`.
 Calling this function is equivalent to performing `delete target[name]`, except that this function returns a boolean that indicates whether or not the deletion was successful.